BUSINESS MANAGERAlternate Career Titles:

-There is no formal educational requirement to become a Business Manager, but most individuals do have college or music college degrees (see our list of top music colleges) in business administration, finance, or accounting - and successful Business Managers have usually completed graduated studies in these areas.
-Some Business Managers are CPAs, while others aren't.
+There is no formal educational requirement to become a Business Manager, but most individuals do have college degrees (see our list of top music colleges) in business administration, finance, or accounting – and successful Business Managers have usually completed graduate studies in these areas.
+Some Business Managers are CPAs, while others aren’t.

 Experience, Skills, and Personality

 Business Managers should be knowledgeable on all types of investments.
-They should also have the ability to negotiate, stemming from a complete understanding of the music business.
+They should also have the ability to negotiate, with a complete understanding of the music business.
 Tax law is also another important area, as the Business Manager should be able to advise how to save money on taxes.
-Of course, the ability to help the artist make money through investments, endorsements, etc., is useful.
+Of course, the ability to help the Artist make money through investments, endorsements, etc., is useful.

 Unions and Associations